rust-lang/rust-wiki-backup/Doc-project-FAQ.md

 ### What will Mozilla use Rust for?

 Mozilla intends to use Rust as a platform for prototyping experimental browser architectures.
-Specifically, the hope is to develop a browser that is more amenable to parallelization then existing ones, while also being less prone to common C++ coding errors.
+Specifically, the hope is to develop a browser that is more amenable to parallelization than existing ones, while also being less prone to common C++ coding errors.
 The name of that project is _Servo_.

 ### Why GitHub rather than the normal Mozilla setup (Mercurial / Bugzilla / Tinderbox)?